| | | | | | | | | |

 Ingredients You’ll Need:

-Here’s a visual overview of the ingredients required for this peanut butter buckeye balls recipe.
+Here’s a visual overview of the ingredients required for this easy peanut butter buckeyes recipe.

-• Peanut Butter: I like to use natural peanut butter because it doesn’t contain additives or preservatives that normal peanut butter has (you can also make your own homemade peanut butter in 10 minutes).
-However, using normal peanut butter in this buckeye balls recipe is fine as well.
-If you are allergic to peanuts, you can substitute the peanut butter with equal quantities of almond butter, cashew butter, sunflower seed butter, or other nut butters or seed butters of your preference.
+• Peanut Butter: I like to use natural peanut butter because it doesn’t contain additives or preservatives that normal peanut butter has (or make your own homemade peanut butter in 10 minutes).
+However, using normal peanut butter is fine as well.
+If you are allergic to peanuts, you can substitute the peanut butter with equal quantities of almond butter, cashew butter, or other nut butters or seed butters of your preference.

-• Powdered Sugar: I prefer using powdered sugar (also known as confectioners’ sugar or icing sugar) as opposed to normal caster sugar to make these no-bake peanut butter balls because normal sugar may result in a gritty texture (and you can actually feel the sugar crystals).
-NOTE: If you are diabetic or insulin-resistant, I highly recommend using Lakanto powdered monkfruit sweetener (a 1:1 powdered sugar substitute that has zero glycemic index).
+• Powdered Sugar: I prefer using powdered sugar as opposed to normal caster sugar to make these buckeye balls because normal sugar may result in a gritty texture (and you can actually feel the sugar crystals).
+NOTE: If you are diabetic or insulin-resistant, I highly recommend using powdered monkfruit sweetener (a 1:1 powdered sugar substitute that has zero glycemic index).

 • Coconut Flour: I use coconut flour because it is lower in carbohydrates and because of its ability to soak up moisture, but you can also substitute it with gluten-free flour (I would add a little bit more flour than the amount of coconut flour specified, but it depends on your blend.
 Add a bit of flour at a time until the dough is easily shapable).

-• Chocolate Chips: I used vegan dark chocolate chips, but if you are not vegan or lactose-intolerant, go ahead and use normal semisweet chocolate chips instead.
+• Chocolate Chips: I used vegan dark chocolate chips for these chocolate buckeyes, but if you are not vegan or lactose-intolerant, go ahead and use normal semi-sweet chocolate chips instead.

 1. Prepare Peanut Butter Dough